terramate-io/terramate/docs/orchestration/index.md

 }
 ```

 In this situation, a conflict arises causing the execution to enter failure mode.
-An error message will be reported in such an instance.
+An fatal error message will be reported in such an instance.